gilch/hissp/docs/macro_tutorial.rst

 we want expand that into the necessary code using a macro.

 Isn't there something extra here we could get rid of?
-With a compiler macro, we won't need the inject.
+With a macro, we won't need the inject.

-The template needs to look something like
-``(lambda <params> <body>)``.
+The :term:`template` needs to look something like ``(lambda <params> <body>)``.
 Try this definition.